 (Ct.
 App.
 1990).

-No law allows officers to arrest for obstruction on a person's refusal to give his or her name.
+No law allows officers to arrest for obstruction on a person's refusal to give the person's name.
 Mere silence is insufficient to constitute obstruction.
 Henes v.
 Morrissey, 194 Wis.
-2d 339
+2d 338

 , 533 N.W.2d 802

 There is no exculpatory denial exception under this section.
 The statute criminalizes all false statements knowingly made and with intent to mislead the police.
 The state should have sound reasons for believing that a defendant knowingly made false statements with intent to mislead the police and not out of a good-faith attempt to defend against accusations of a crime.
 The latter can never include the former.
 State v.
 Reed, 2005 WI 53

 “Lawful authority," as that term is used in sub.
 (1), requires that police conduct be in compliance with both the federal and state constitutions, in addition to any applicable statutes.
 State v.
 Ferguson, 2009 WI 50